 So, you see, you cannot use this trail camera for very far distances.
 But here’s where it is useful: for your pets.
-Often, when you are away from home, you may have seen your furry friends engaging in all sorts of destructive games such as chewing off cardboards, scratching your sofa set, turning your kitchen upside down and what not!
+Often, when you are away from home, you may have seen your furry friends engaging in all sorts of destructive games such as chewing off the cardboard, scratching your sofa set, turning your kitchen upside down, and whatnot!
 They simply do it thinking nobody is watching, when someone else could be on the far end of the house, or you yourself can be away while engaging in their fun mayhem.

-The set up of this camera is also quite easy, thanks to the EZ Dial Programming they deliver you with.
-Coming to our main issue that is pictured, in the Burst mode of the camera, you can get as much as six shots per triggering, which is more than some of the cameras that come with a higher resolution.
+The setup of this camera is also quite easy, thanks to the EZ Dial Programming they deliver to you.
+Coming to our main issue that is pictured, in the Burst mode of the camera, you can get as many as six shots per triggering, which is more than some of the cameras that come with a higher resolution.

 Last on the list as the best cellular trail camera comes from Apeman, so we decided to go off with a bang.
-This one features 30 MP camera and 4K video resolution: isn’t that ah-mazing?!
+Does this one feature a 30 MP camera and 4K video resolution: isn’t that amazing?!

 Yep.
 To ensure vivid images every time, the camera helps a tonne.
 The automatic day sensors and night sensors literally work day and night to give you high-quality photos and videos to keep rocking the hunt plan and action!

-The trigger speed at 0.2 seconds document any motion at hand and gives you proper documentation in the form of pictures as to what happened.
-For night show, there are 40 no-glow IR emitters illuminating as far as 65 feet to give you coverage on any animal passing within the area.
-And in taking those black and white photos, it doesn’t scare your game away.
+The trigger speed at 0.2 seconds documents any motion at hand and gives you proper documentation in the form of pictures as to what happened.
+For the night show, there are 40 no-glow IR emitters illuminating as far as 65 feet to give you coverage on any animal passing within the area.
+And taking those black-and-white photos doesn’t scare your game away.

 Thanks to the waterproofing in the main structure, you remain aloof from foggy lenses, and in adverse weather conditions, your camera works just fine.
 And like we have been saying, make it last longer with those Lithium batteries if you want the hunting to go on for long.

-Another delightful feature we have to talk about is the two-inch LCD screen that lets you view photos, stamped with the necessary information strip covering things such as the date, time, temperature, etc. Smooth setup seals the deal in this Apeman H70.
+Another delightful feature we have to talk about is the two-inch LCD screen that lets you view photos, stamped with the necessary information strip covering things such as the date, time, temperature, etc. A smooth setup seals the deal in this Apeman H70.

 Working Procedure of Trail Cameras:

-There are two methods which we know activates the trail cameras.
-The first one is motion-activation, about which we have been speaking of the entire time.
+There are two methods that we know activate the trail cameras.
+The first one is motion activation, about which we have been speaking the entire time.
 And the other one is temperature activation.

 If you have seen the movie Predator, you’ll know what we are talking about.
 Do you remember how the Predator picked up the thermal conditions of the men and women due to their body temperatures and then feasted on them?
 Here, the camera works as the partial Predator by making that change, which the animal’s temperature brings, except that it doesn’t eat it.
 That would be gross.